 The bright colors seen in an oil slick floating on water or in a sunlit soap bubble are caused by interference.
 The brightest colors are those that interfere constructively.
 This interference is between light reflected from different surfaces of a thin film; thus, the effect is known as thin film interference.
 As noticed before, interference effects are most prominent when light interacts with something having a size similar to its wavelength.
-A thin film is one having a thickness t smaller than a few times the wavelength of light, $\lambda$ .
-Since color is associated indirectly with $\lambda$ and since all interference depends in some way on the ratio of $\lambda$ to the size of the object involved, we should expect to see different colors for different thicknesses of a film, as in Figure 27.32.
+A thin film is one having a thickness t smaller than a few times the wavelength of light, λ .
+Since color is associated indirectly with λ and since all interference depends in some way on the ratio of λ to the size of the object involved, we should expect to see different colors for different thicknesses of a film, as in Figure 27.32.
+Some of the earliest measurements of such films and their effects were conducted by Agnes Pockels, a self-taught German chemist who investigated the characteristics of soapy and greasy films in water.
+Using homemade materials, Pockels developed a trough for measuring surface films and began conducting experiments.
+While scientific and societal barriers for women prevented her from publishing on her own, renowned scientist Lord Rayleigh supported her efforts and pushed for her work to be shared in the journal Nature.
+The trough Pockels invented became the basis for the contemporary version, as described below.

-Figure 27.32 These soap bubbles exhibit brilliant colors when exposed to sunlight. (credit: Scott Robinson, Flickr)
+FIGURE 27.32 These soap bubbles exhibit brilliant colors when exposed to sunlight. (credit: Scott Robinson, Flickr)

 What causes thin film interference?
 Figure 27.33 shows how light reflected from the top and bottom surfaces of a film can interfere.
 Incident light is only partially reflected from the top surface of the film (ray 1).
 The remainder enters the film and is itself partially reflected from the bottom surface.
 Part of the light reflected from the bottom surface can emerge from the top of the film (ray 2) and interfere with light reflected from the top (ray 1).
 Since the ray that enters the film travels a greater distance, it may be in or out of phase with the ray reflected from the top.
 However, consider for a moment, again, the bubbles in Figure 27.32.
 The bubbles are darkest where they are thinnest.
 Furthermore, if you observe a soap bubble carefully, you will note it gets dark at the point where it breaks.
-For very thin films, the difference in path lengths of ray 1 and ray 2 in Figure 27.33 is negligible;

-so why should they interfere destructively and not constructively?
+For very thin films, the difference in path lengths of ray 1 and ray 2 in Figure 27.33 is negligible; so why should they interfere destructively and not constructively?
 The answer is that a phase change can occur upon reflection.
 The rule is as follows:

-When light reflects from a medium having an index of refraction greater than that of the medium in which it is traveling, a $180^{\circ}$ phase change (or a $\lambda/2$ shift) occurs.
+When light reflects from a medium having an index of refraction greater than that of the medium in which it is traveling, a 180° phase change (or a $\lambda/2$ shift) occurs.

-Figure 27.33 Light striking a thin film is partially reflected (ray 1) and partially refracted at the top surface.
+FIGURE 27.33 Light striking a thin film is partially reflected (ray 1) and partially refracted at the top surface.
 The refracted ray is partially reflected at the bottom surface and emerges as ray 2.
 These rays will interfere in a way that depends on the thickness of the film and the indices of refraction of the various media.